 The remuneration and nomination committee consists of at least three directors.
 In line with the Belgian Companies and Associations Code, the 2020 Belgian Corporate Governance Code (i) all members of the remuneration and nomination committee are non-executive directors, (ii) the remuneration and nomination committee consists of a majority of independent directors and (iii) the remuneration and nomination committee is chaired by the chair of the board of directors or another non-executive director appointed by the committee.
-The following directors are the members of the remuneration and nomination committee: Dr Rudy Dekeyser, Mr Wim Ottevaere (WIOT BV) and Mrs Jackie Fielding.
+On the date of this report, the following directors are the members of the remuneration and nomination committee: Dr Rudy Dekeyser, Mr Doug Kohrs and Mrs Jackie Fielding.